 \subsection{Fourier space solution of jet and soft functions}

-For the jet and the soft functions, the RGEs have the form of a convolution in the measurement variable $\tau_a$, as given in \eqs{eq:JetRG}{eq:SoftRG}.
-In order to solve these coupled RGEs, we define a Fourier transform with respect to the observable such that the RGEs become multiplicative in the Fourier space.
+For the jet and the soft functions, the RG equations have the form of a convolution in the measurement variable $\tau_a$, in the physical space.
+In order to solve these coupled RG equations, we define a Fourier transform with respect to the observable such that the RG equations become multiplicative in the Fourier space.
 The Fourier transform of a generic function $F$ depending on a variable $x$ is defined as